andifalk/secure-oauth2-oidc-workshop/bonus-labs/micronaut-server-app/README.md

 * the JWT signature against the queried public key(s) from _jwks_url_
 * that the JWT is not expired

-In addition Micronaut automatically maps all _'groups'_ claim entries to corresponding roles that may be checked via _@Secured_ annotations.
+In addition, Micronaut automatically maps all _'groups'_ claim entries to corresponding roles that may be checked via _@Secured_ annotations.

 <hr>